istio/istio.io/_docs/concepts/security/mutual-tls.md

 ## Architecture

-The diagram below shows Istio Security's architecture, which includes three primary components: identity, key management, and communication security.
-This diagram describes how Istio Security is used to secure the service-to-service communication between service 'frontend' running as the service account 'frontend-team' and service 'backend' running as the service account 'backend-team'.
+The diagram below shows the architecture of Istio Security, which includes three primary components: identity, key management, and communication security.
+This diagram describes how Istio is used to secure the service-to-service communication between service 'frontend' running as the service account 'frontend-team' and service 'backend' running as the service account 'backend-team'.
 Istio supports services running on both Kubernetes containers and VM/bare-metal machines.